janet-lang/janet/CONTRIBUTING.md

   run tests with `make test`.
 If you want to add a new test suite, simply add a file to the test folder and make sure it is run when`make test` is invoked.
 * Be consistent with the style.
-For C this means follow the indentation and style in other files (files have MIT license at top, 4 spaces indentation, no trailing whitespace, cuddled brackets, etc.)
+For C this means follow the indentation and style in other files (files have MIT license at top, 4 spaces indentation, no trailing whitespace, cuddled brackets, etc.) Use `make format` to automatically format your C code with [astyle](http://astyle.sourceforge.net/astyle.html).
+You will probably need to install this, but it can be installed with most package managers.

   For janet code, the use lisp indentation with 2 spaces.
 One can use janet.vim to do this indentation, or approximate as close as possible.